Delaware Early Defibrillation Program: AED Corner

 PROGRAM HISTORY

 Automatic external defibrillators (AEDs) and semi-automatic external defibrillators (SAEDs) first made their debut in Delaware in the 1993-1994 timeframe with the introduction of the First Medic 510 model defibrillator.
-The defibrillator itself looked like a military ammunition box, was heavy, bulky and could probably have been used to jump start a Peterbuilt truck.
-However, at that time it was state-of-the-art equipment.
+The defibrillator itself looked like a heavy, bulky military ammunition box.
+However at that time, it was state-of-the-art equipment.
 The target user for this model was fire company ambulances and rescue trucks.
-The units were provided at no cost to the fire and rescue companies; hence the precursor to what is now known as the Delaware Early Defibrillation Program.
-In 1998-1999, the State of Delaware won litigation against the tobacco companies, and became a recipient of a settlement monies.
-Under the leadership of then State Emergency Medical Services Director, Mr. William Stevenson as the Delaware Early Defibrillation Program, also known as The First State, First Shock Program was created.
-Mr. Stevenson knew the positive impact AEDs had in cases of sudden cardiac arrest and wanted a true Public Access Defibrillation (PAD) program to reduce morbidity and mortality by sudden cardiac arrest in Delaware.
+The units were purchased by fire and rescue companies; hence the precursor to what is now known as the Delaware Early Defibrillation Program.
+In 1998-1999, Delaware became a recipient of a portion of tobacco company litigation funding.
+Under the leadership of the State Office of Emergency Medical Services Director, came the birth of what is was known as the Delaware Early Defibrillation Program, also known as The First State, First Shock Program.
+The Director knew the positive impact AEDs had in cases of sudden cardiac arrest and wanted a true Public Access Defibrillation (PAD) program to reduce morbidity and mortality by sudden cardiac arrest in Delaware.
 Through the wise leadership of Delaware Legislators, funding was granted using tobacco monies to purchase and distribute AEDs, at no cost, to agencies/companies both private and public throughout Delaware.

 CURRENT PROGRAM STATUS

-The Office of Emergency Medical Services will continue to seek funding, and through the frugal and wise use of tax payer monies, continue to promote the Delaware Early Defibrillation Program to reduce morbidity and mortality from sudden cardiac arrest.
+The Office of Emergency Medical Services will continue to promote the Delaware Early Defibrillation Program to reduce morbidity and mortality from sudden cardiac arrest.

 MORE INFORMATION